PrashantMohta/ModdingDocs/hk-modding-templates.md

 # Hollow Knight Mod Templates (NuGet)

 This is a NuGet package for making new hollow knight mods.
 [See it on the NuGet Gallery](https://www.nuget.org/packages/HKModding.HKMod.Templates/1.0.14)

+**Keep in mind using the NuGet package instead of the IDE Template can often be more difficult.**
 If you are looking for the IDE Template, [this](https://prashantmohta.github.io/ModdingDocs/your-first-mod.html#installing-the-mod-template) might be it.

 ## Installation